Not-Minimal/Computer-Science/3 Semestre/Estructura de Datos/Estructura de Datos/Asymptotic Analysis.md

 ### #big-o-notation

-Big-O notation represents the upper bound of the running time of an algorithm.
+[[Big-O Notation]] represents the upper bound of the running time of an algorithm.
 Thus, it gives the worst-case complexity of an algorithm.

 ![[big-o-notation.png]]